 Latest arrangements on LCSD public services

-Processing and acceptance of individual and block booking applications for the department's non-fee charging land recreation and sports facilities, block booking applications for the fee charging land recreation and sports facilities, applications for use of wedding venues, amphitheatres and non-fee charging leisure venues for non-designated use/sales activities are suspended until further notice.
+Processing and acceptance of individual and block booking applications for non-fee charging land recreation and sports facilities as well as block booking applications for fee charging land recreation and sports facilities are maintained.
+Confirmation of booking applications for the department's land-based recreation and sports facilities (except reopened facilities) will be deferred, subject to the development of COVID-19.
+Processing and application for use of amphitheatres and non-fee charging leisure venues for non-designated use/sales activities are suspended until further notice.

-The self-service library stations at Island East Sports Centre Sitting-out Area, the Hong Kong Cultural Centre and Tsuen Nam Road, Tai Wai, and all book drop services of the Hong Kong Public Libraries including those at MTR Central, Kowloon Tong and Nam Cheong stations have resumed service.
+Regarding cultural facilities, the self-service library stations at Island East Sports Centre Sitting-out Area, the Hong Kong Cultural Centre and Tsuen Nam Road, Tai Wai, and all book drop services of the HKPL including those at MTR Central, Kowloon Tong and Nam Cheong stations will resume on September 2.
+During the period when public libraries are temporarily closed, the book drop service is available round-the-clock or during the opening hours of the premises where it is located.
 Public libraries will continue to provide online services such as e-Books and e-Databases.
 Please visit www.hkpl.gov.hk/en/index.html for details.

 The LCSD will continue to monitor the situation closely and review the arrangements in a timely manner.